-SCI, the society where science meets business on independent, impartial ground is a unique international forum which anyone can join where they can share and exchange information, ideas, new innovations and research and access SCI’s growing database of member specialists between sectors as diverse as food and agriculture, pharmaceuticals, biotechnology, environmental science and safety.
+SCI, the society where science meets business on independent, impartial ground is a unique international forum that anyone can join, where they can share and exchange information, ideas, new innovations, and research, and access SCI’s growing database of member specialists between sectors as diverse as food and agriculture, pharmaceuticals, biotechnology, environmental science, and safety.
 Originally established in 1881, SCI is a registered charity with members in over 90 countries.
 For more information on SCI activities and publications, click here.

 About the Chemical Heritage Foundation